jahama/margarita/src/components/Text/Text.md

 - **label** <code>String</code>: The label for the form input.
 - **value** <code>String, Number</code>: The binded value.
 You can send v-model instead, and `v-on:input` will be the v-model default behavior.

-### TextInput allows you to use the next configuration fields:
+### Text allows you to use the next configuration fields:

 - <code>String</code> **id**: Id for the input.
 - <code>Boolean</code> **hasError**: Defines if input is errored.
 Adds styles and shows the error message.